benjamincrozat/content/posts/prevent-render-livewire.md

 ## Introduction to re-rendering prevention in Livewire

-I previously talked about various way to [re-render a Livewire component](/re-render-livewire-component).
-But now, let’s do a 180° and talk about doing the opposite: preventing re-renders!
+I previously talked about various ways to [re-render a Livewire component](/re-render-livewire-component).
+But now, let's do a 180° and talk about doing the opposite: preventing re-renders!

 ## Block re-renders in a Livewire component